cirofabianbermudez/cordic_ip/README.md

 ## Introduction

-The CORDIC (COordinate Rotation DIgital Computer) was developed by Jack Volder in 1959 as an iterative algorithm algorithm to convert between polar and cartesian coordinates using shift, add and subtract operations only:
+The CORDIC (COordinate Rotation DIgital Computer) was developed by Jack Volder in 1959 as an iterative algorithm to convert between polar and cartesian coordinates using shift, add and subtract operations only:

 - Implemented with a Shift-Add/Subtract type algorithm
 - Can be used to compute trigonometric, hyperbolic, linear and logarithmic functions